Data Lab / First light for a thermosphere sensor made of falling satellites

 • scripts/analyze.py: clean-drag filter, decay rates, superposed-epoch, correlations, sensitivity.
 Writes data/results.json.

 • Data products: data/starlink_daily.parquet, data/starlink_decay.parquet, data/drivers_daily.parquet.
+The v1 published result is frozen at data/frozen/results.v1_published.json.

 References